YanGe-zoe/YanGe-homepage.github.io/_pages/about.md

   <div>
     <a href="https://www.sciencedirect.com/science/article/pii/S0143816624003919" target="_blank" style="font-weight: bold; font-size: 16px;">Measurement of Fluid Viscosity Based on Pressure-Driven Flow Digital-Printed Microfluidics</a>
     <p style="margin-top: 5px;">
-      To address the issues of low accuracy and large sample consumption in traditional biopharmaceutical viscosity measurement, this study proposes a novel microfluidic detection system with high precision, low sample use, and low cost.<br>
-      • Innovative design of a variable cross-section chip using photocuring 3D printing.<br>
-      • Multi-channel high-throughput system enabled by parallel gas channel design.
+      In this study, a variable cross-section microfluidic chip structure was designed and successfully manufactured by photocuring 3D printing technology.
+A digital-printed (DP) microfluidic viscometer was realized by a pressure-driven flow combined with optical imaging.
     </p>
   </div>
 </div>